 About This Course

 Question: What is a supply chain?
 Answer: It’s the process that ensures “Thing A” gets made and distributed efficiently and with high quality.
-A supply chain comprises diverse suppliers, all of whom have a different role to play.
-In this course, you will learn about the complex ballet that ties these suppliers together into a larger system, a larger schedule—a supply chain.
-Through weekly online group work and real-life case study analysis, you will come to understand the value of inter-relationships between product development, purchasing, manufacturing, customer service, and distribution.
+A supply chain comprises diverse suppliers, each of whom has different roles to play.
+In this course, you will learn about the complex ballet that ties these suppliers together into a larger system, a larger schedule: a supply chain.
+Through weekly online group work and real-life case study analysis, you will come to understand the value of interrelationships between product development, purchasing, manufacturing, customer service, and distribution.
 Your subject matter will be the real-world function of supply chains for familiar products, and by the end of the course, you’ll master how to think about effective supply chains.
 You’ll also have the opportunity to do a complete analysis of a real organization as well as the chance to interview a professional who works with supply chains on a daily basis.

 M.S., management, Naval Postgraduate School; B.B.A., accounting, Iowa State University